sakshigr/resume/Resume.md

 ## Experience Overview
 * Professional offering an experience of 13+ years in IT Industry, with last 6 years in end-to-end project management involving software enhancement projects and production support.
-* Currently working with Microsoft -clouds team which is involved in preparing data for Capacity planning and forecasting team.
+* Currently working with Microsoft Azure capacity team which is involved in fulfilling quota requests and capacity allocation issues.
 * Experienced in managing projects in both Agile and waterfall model with teams spread across different geographical locations.
 * Experienced in various domains like Azure Cloud, Telecom, Hospitality, Health Insurance, construction.
 * Exposure in presales activities including proposing solutions, working on pricing and defining strategy for transition and transformation.